Mosque massacre funerals resume with teen laid to rest

 Mourners arrived at the cemetery in long lines on a grey day, schoolgirls struggling to keep scarves on their heads in the windy conditions.

+Many came from Cashmere High School, which Sayyad attended alongside fellow victim Hamza Mustafa, a Syrian refugee who was buried Wednesday.

-A mournful cry of "Allahu Akbar" over a loudspeaker signalled that the prayers had begun.
+A mournful cry of "Allahu Akbar" over a loudspeaker signalled that the service had begun.
+Mourners prayed before hoisting the two victims above their heads and carrying them to their graves.

+Many shed tears, and held one another for support, as they left the cemetery following the ceremonies.

 Tariq Omar, a 24-year-old local who coached junior football teams, was also buried on Thursday.